asaadbalum2/youtube-shorts-generator/AUTONOMOUS_LIMITATIONS.md

 - ✅ **Resilient** - Continues creating videos even when upload fails
 - ✅ **Alert System** - You'll be notified when action is needed

-**This is sensitive for any OAuth-based system - Google requires user consent for security.**
+**This is normal for any OAuth-based system - Google requires user consent for security.**